 Indiana has the best laws in the nation for ex-offenders seeking licenses, earning the report's sole A grade.
-The Hoosier State receives the highest Exclusion grade and is one of just two states that earns a perfect score in the Due Process category.
+The Hoosier State receives the highest Exclusion grade and is one if a handful of states that earns a perfect score in the Due Process category.